OssiPesonen/GraphQL-PHP-Demo/README.md

 - Download
 - Unpack
 - Set up a database table (I used MySQL here) and import the `database.sql`
+- Add your database connection settings to app/settings.php `db` section.
+Defaults are set to localhost demo database.
 - cd to project root and run:

 `composer install`